 Are you a hoarder, a procrastinator or simply a believer in the chaos theory of organization?
 Maybe you are one of the absent-minded-professor type who possesses the uncanning ability to locate everything from deep within piles?
 Life happens and sometimes it is easy to just look up one day, to find clutter has crept up on us.
 Especially those stacks of paperwork so many of us dread.
 We all have a system but if you want more organization, space, and energy in your life, these decluttering tips may be for you.

-There are many underlying reasons why some of us are hoarders and clutter is a constant battle.
-This article is only to provide some tips to help with the process of decluttering.
-The deeper reasons for why we are pack rats will be for another day.
+There are many underlying reasons why some of us are hoarders and clutter is a common and even comfortable scene at home.
+This article provides tips to help with the process of decluttering.
+The deeper reasons why we are pack rats will be the topic for another day.

 Here are six simple tips to help you tackle your clutter:

 ① Tackle One Area At a Go

 Decluttering the entire house or even one single room at one go can be nightmarish and overwhelming.
 Target the whole place at one go and any motivation you may have felt will quickly evaporate.
 You’ll likely be left frustrated, even defeated.

 Try dividing your de-cluttering into bite-size pieces.
 For example, tackle one cupboard at a time or resolve to clear the mess on your desk this weekend.

 You can also add to this strategy – shallow to deep.
 Clear out the surface items.
 The easy, no-brainers and leave the ones that demand more of your energy and attention to another day.

 One good habit is to minimize the spread.
 Of the mess, that is.
 Close cabinet doors behind you.
 Put things back right away after you use them.
 Cancel subscriptions to those newspapers and magazines you don’t have time to read.
 Clean around the kitchen when you are waiting for the toast to pop, kettle to whistle, dogs to finish their meals…